The EU Blue Card has made working in the European Union easier for non-EU citizens.

 What are the Changes to the EU Blue Card Salary Requirements?

-The minimum amount a person can earn and still be eligible for an EU Blue Card for 2025 is €48,300.
+The minimum amount a person can earn and still be eligible for an EU Blue Card for 2026 is €50,700.
 These figures are the requirements for positions without work shortages.

-Regarding jobs in areas with work shortages, the salary requirement for 2025 is that someone needs to earn €43,759.80 a year.
-Areas with work shortages include information and communications specialists, engineers, medical doctors and mathematicians.
-This change in the EU Blue Card salary requirements has been in place since January 1st, 2025, and it means that employers need to budget for this figure should they wish to hire professionals on EU Blue Cards or renew the EU Blue Cards of current holders.
-It is also the case for pending EU Blue Card applications.
+Regarding jobs in areas with work shortages, the salary requirement for 2025 is that someone needs to earn €45,934.20 a year.
+Areas with work shortages include information and communications specialists, engineers, medical doctors, and mathematicians.
+This change in the EU Blue Card salary requirements has been in effect since January 1, 2026, and it means that employers must budget for this figure if they wish to hire professionals on EU Blue Cards or renew the EU Blue Cards of current holders.
+This also applies to pending EU Blue Card applications.

 However, if the firm has individuals currently on EU Blue Cards, which do not require renewal, the company will not need to make any significant changes.
 The EU Blue Card is designed to attract highly qualified individuals, and firms should balance the cost of hiring such individuals with the benefits they may bring to the company.